 Suvrit Sra is a Research Scientist at the Max Planck Institute for Biological Cybernetics, Tübingen, Germany.

-Sebastian Nowozin is a Postdoctoral Researcher at Microsoft Research, Cambridge, UK.
+Sebastian Nowozin is a Researcher in the Machine Learning and Perception group (MLP) at Microsoft Research, Cambridge, England.

 Stephen J. Wright is Professor in the Computer Sciences Department at the University of Wisconsin, Madison.